hthayyil/ArpCube/README.md

 # ArpCube
-**Arduino Code and schematics for the ArpCube Midi Controller created by Hanna Thayyil**
+**Arduino Code and schematics for the ArpCube Midi Controller created by Sister Engineering**

 The ArpCube is an Arduino powered MIDI controller.
 The cube can be plugged into a computer to process the button controls into MIDI,